 Urine is usually sterile; its color should be light yellow and clear.
 Dark urine may indicate dehydration or poor filtration of the kidneys.
 Urinary tract infections most often cause turbid urine.
-Foamy urine may indicate the presence of ammonia in the urine (due to the weakening of the liver) or protein in the urine, resulting from impaired renal filtration capacity.
+Foamy urine may indicate the presence of ammonia (due to the weakening of the liver) or protein in the urine, resulting from impaired renal filtration capacity.
 Urine has a very acidic pH of 5.5 or below, usually indicating a digestive system with unbalanced intestinal flora.
 Urine with a pungent smell may indicate poor kidney and liver functions.

 Link: The holistic principle and balancing gut flora are essential.